Vaibhav0120/Timetable-Management-Project/README.md

-To make your GitHub repository for the Timetable Management project beautiful and systematic, here's how you can structure the **README.md** file with proper formatting and details:

----

 # 📅 Timetable Management System

 Efficiently manage classes, sections, teachers, and subjects while ensuring conflict-free timetable generation.
 Built with modern web technologies to provide a seamless user experience.